miniBill/witch-awakening/DLCs/ElementalHarmony.md

 ### Perk
 - Cost: 4

 Some Phlegethons learn to deliberately release a layer of their blood and keep it under control, acting as a sheath of boiling-hot mist which explodes into flames whenever it is struck.
-This doesn't impede their senses or injure them.
+This doesn’t impede their senses or injure them.

 ## Perk: Skimmer Dancing
 - Element: Water